HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 ## Terminology

-- Gateway, the is the devices that handles communication between the hardware and the data collector.
+- **Gateway**, the is the devices that handles communication between the hardware and the data collector.
-- Hub, this is a connection hub for the various components and the gateway.
+- **Hub**, this is a connection hub for the various components and the gateway.
-- Master Module, this is the main module in a rack assembly
+- **Master Module**, this is the main module in a rack assembly
-- Extension Module, this is an extension connected to the master module or another extension module.
+- **Extension Module**, this is an extension connected to the master module or another extension module.
-- Asset Tag, this is the magnetic RFID that connects the asset to the AssetTracker strip.
+- **Asset Tag**, this is the magnetic RFID that connects the asset to the AssetTracker strip.
-- AssetTracker strip, this is the combination of a Master and extension modules installed in an equipment rack and connected to a Gateway.
+- **AssetTracker Strip**, this is the combination of a Master and extension modules installed in an equipment rack and connected to a Gateway.

 ## Software